Limburg (Belgium): History

-Under Roman imperial rule, the area became home to the Tungri.
-Tacitus equated these Tungri to the earlier Germani cisrhenani, and noted that the use of the name "Germani" had been expanded in Roman times to cover a larger grouping of similar tribes, particularly those in Germany east of the Rhine.
+Under Roman imperial rule, the area around Limburg was the "city" (civitas) of the Tungri.
+Tacitus reported that these Tungri were the same as the earlier Germani cisrhenani, and noted that the use of the name "Germani" had been expanded in Roman times to cover many peoples in Germany east of the Rhine.
 The Tungri are generally accepted to have been speakers of a Germanic language, but modern historians disagree over the extent to which they descend from new immigrants who came from over the Rhine after Caesar.
-Notably, the Tungri participated on the Roman side in the Revolt of the Batavi against Roman rule, which was a major event in this region.
+Notably, the Tungri participated on the Roman side in the revolt of the Batavi against Roman rule, which was a major event in this region.
 In the north of Limburg during Roman times lived the Texandri.

 The site of the fort where Caesar's soldiers encamped was called Aduatuca.
 This was apparently a general word for a fort, associated not only with the Eburones, but also the Aduatuci, and the later Tungri.
 The Roman city established in Belgian Limburg was referred to as Aduatuca Tungrorum meaning "Aduatuca of the Tungri".
 Today this has become "Tongeren", in the southeast of Belgian Limburg, and it was the capital of a Roman administrative region called the "Civitas Tungrorum".
-Under the Romans, the Tungri civitas was first a part of Gallia Belgica, and later split out with the more militarized border regions between it and the Rhine, to become Germania Inferior, which was later converted into Germania Secunda.
+Under the Romans, the Tungri civitas was initially a part of Gallia Belgica.
+However, it was later split out with the more militarized border regions towards the Rhine, to become Germania Inferior, which was later converted into Germania Secunda.

+In late Roman and early medieval times, the northern or "Kempen" part of Belgian Limburg became depopulated and uncultivated.
+This area, still known then by its Roman name as Texandria, was settled by incoming Salian Franks from the north, who were under pressure from Saxons.
+The southern or "Haspengouw" part of Belgian Limburg was an important agricultural region and remained more heavily Romanised, and eventually became a core land of the Frankish empires.